cowbellerina/camelton/README.md

 synchronized across multiple files.
 Use cases for `camelton` include generating and synchronizing localization files or test data, for example.

-At the moment `camelton` can only be used from the command line and it only supports JSON formatted data.
-Please see [roadmap](https://github.com/tuunanen/camelton#roadmap) for feature plan.
+At the moment `camelton` only supports JSON formatted data.

+Please see
+[roadmap](https://github.com/tuunanen/camelton#roadmap) for feature plan.

 ## Installation